This post is an update of a previous one and dedicated to photo nerds all over the world.

 Combining a long exposition time with flashlight

-Using a digital reflex camera, you can easily combine long (any) exposition time with flashlight.
+Using a digital reflex camera, you can easily combine long (any) exposition time with a flashlight.
 The foreground will be illuminated, while the background ‘glows’.
-By this, you can ‘catch’ enough time although you have high aperture numbers (and therefore high depth of focus).
-Any automatic mode would combine flashlight with low exposition times, so the background would be dark.
+By this, you can ‘catch’ enough time although you have high aperture numbers (and therefore a high depth of focus).
+Any automatic mode would combine a flashlight with low exposition times, so the background would be dark.

 Setting focus on dynamic objects – wiping effect